Alujjdnd/Ngrok-LAN/README.md

 </div>

 ## Help Needed!
-We are trying to port this mod to QuiltMC, to slowly move away from Fabric.
-If anyone is knowledgeable in porting mods to QuiltMC or in QuiltMC in general, please reach out!
-We would greatly appreciate your help!
+We are trying to port this mod to QuiltMC, many thanks to those who have contributed already!
+However, we are hope that a Quilt specific config library will become available to use soon, since our mod requires editing a config file we want the process to be as easy as possible for our users.

 ## Introduction
 Ngrok LAN is a Fabric mod that enables you to share your singleplayer world with your friends across the globe, all via